A Life of Art

 I began dyeing my own fabrics.
 Another pool to dive into.
 I dyed, painted, stenciled and mono-printed fabric, cut them up and stitched art quilts, but hand stitching remains my siren song.
 It’s in my blood.

-As a designer, I’m always searching, learning, experimenting and trying new things.
+As a artist, I’m always searching, learning, experimenting and trying new things.
 I’m left-handed and had a hard time finding instructional videos for left-handed stitchers.
 I decided to change that, and launched my YouTube Channel, On the Other Hand.
-The channel began as a series of tutorials for left-handers, but quickly evolved into so much more: Tutorials and how-to instructions for all stitchers; exploration of the design process, use of color, threads, stitches, shape, and how all these elements are considered when designing a piece, whether representational or abstract.
+The channel began as a series of tutorials for left-handers, but quickly evolved into so much more: Tutorials and explorations into the creative process, use of color, shape, layering, adding line and how all these elements are considered when creating a piece, whether representational or abstract.

 I love teaching almost as much as learning.
 I’ve always been a great supporter and cheerleader for friends and family.
-Now I get to do that with a whole new group of friends from every corner of the world, all of us sharing the same wonderful obsession – stitching!
+Now I get to do that with a whole new group of friends from every corner of the world, all of us sharing the same wonderful obsession – art and creating!

 Writing and More